 - How to optimize your resume for applicant tracking systems

 What is an ATS and how does it work?

 When an ATS receives your resume, the first thing it does is parse it.
 This means that it strips out most of the formatting and extracts your information.
 It then organizes your information in a way that makes it easy for hiring managers to find it.

 If your resume is formatted in such a way that the ATS has trouble reading it, your information could get mixed up and garbled.
 This is why you should think twice before using tables and columns on your resume.

 How does an ATS handle tables and columns on your resume?

-Here is an example resume that uses a table to divide the information into two columns, seen here in the popular ATS Lever.
+Here is an example of a resume that was submitted to a brand of ATS called Lever.
+This resume uses a table to divide its information into two columns.

-Not bad.
-If this was the only way the resume was delivered to the recruiter, there wouldn’t be a problem.
-Unfortunately, Lever and other ATS parse the resume into a digital applicant profile so that it can be searched and read more easily (at least in theory).
+But an ATS will read this resume first, before a human being.
+The ATS parses the resume into a digital applicant profile so that it can be searched and read more easily (at least in theory).